LorenzoPerticone/StV/README.md

 # StV
 Streaming-to-Vlc

+This simple python3 script allows one to open stream videos from the internet with vlc (with a little change to the source code it is possible to use any video player, as long as it has the right codecs).

+It works with multiple browsers and multiple videos opened.

 HowToUse:
 Open your favourite browser (supported browsers include Firefox and Chromium/Chrome), find the video you want to stream and play it.
 (Muting the embedded player is a good idea, because the video still has to load from that page!)
 Once it has started playing, run this program (from the command line or using the graphical interface).